openeuropa/oe_profile/README.md

 This will:

-Symlink the theme in ./build/themes/custom/oe_theme so that it's available to the target site
+- Symlink the profile in `./build/profiles/custom/oe_profile` so that it's available to the target site

-Setup Drush and Drupal's settings using values from ./runner.yml.dist
+- Setup Drush and Drupal's settings using values from `./runner.yml.dist`

-Setup PHPUnit and Behat configuration files using values from ./runner.yml.dist
+- Setup Behat configuration file using values from `./runner.yml.dist`

 After a successful setup install the site by running: